NeverRanked · Teardown 02 · Cross-category · Cross-geo

 The cohort sizes (transparency note)

-The nine cohorts were not the same size.
+The cohorts were not the same size.
 Cohort size is determined by how many distinct businesses AI tools mention with enough frequency to register as recurring, then expanded through cohort-coverage scans across multiple runs.
 Categories with more independent businesses (dental practices, CPAs, individual law firms) surface larger cohorts.
 Categories with consolidation (banking, wealth management) surface smaller ones.
 This is a feature of the measurement, not a bias: the cohort reflects who AI actually cites, not who we picked in advance.

 All individual firms outside the banking cohort are kept anonymized in this public artifact per the non-customer anonymization rule.